What Is a Bare Infinitive?

 They had better

-After some prepositions, we can use a bare infinitive.
-A few of these prepositions are 'except,' 'but,' and 'than.'
+Some prepositions can be followed by a bare infinitive.
+Examples of such prepositions include 'except,' 'but,' and 'than.'
 Here are the examples:

 I did nothing but

-When two clauses have to-infinitives, the second clause can have a bare infinitive because of the coordinating conjunctions such as 'and.'
-Check out the examples:
+When two clauses contain to-infinitives, and the second clause contains a coordinating conjunctions such as 'and', it can be followed by a bare infinitive Check out the examples:

 I like to invite you